milky2028/web-components/README.md

 Draw

 - Familiarity.
 Stencil components tend to look a little bit like a mix of React, Angular, and Vue.
-Stencil uses JSX, similar to React, but it also heavily leaves into TypeScript decorators, similar to Angular.
+Stencil uses JSX, similar to React, but it also heavily leans into TypeScript decorators, similar to Angular.

 Stencil Component Example